 Result format

 The result object on a completed job is a map of output labels to URLs.
-Keys depend on the endpoint — for video-to-video-hdr, the result contains exr_frames_url:
+The available keys depend on the endpoint — most video endpoints return video_url, while video-to-video-hdr returns exr_frames_url.
+Check each endpoint’s reference for the exact shape.

 1{